beammeout/nvim-bsd-lazy/README.md

 - See [Limitations](#limitations)

 ### Language servers are installed, but not recognized by neovim
-- Make sure the lsp executable is in the path
+- Make sure lsp executable and is in the PATH variable of your shell.
 - Make sure lsp is correctly initialized in the lua config.
 There are examples for `lua_ls`, `pyright`, `terraformls` and `marksman` in the `lua/plugins/coding.lua` file.